mod_pagespeed 1.15 · cPanel / EA4

 - • EL10.
 Waiting on EA4 itself to ship EL10.
 We'll add the

 el10tree to the repo onceea-apache24-httpdpublishes there. - • arm64.
-EA4 RPMs ship x86_64 only at launch. arm64 is on the backlog; contact us if it blocks you.
+EA4 RPMs ship x86_64 only at launch. arm64 isn't packaged yet; contact us if it blocks you.

 - • Ubuntu EA4. cPanel's Ubuntu EA4 support is partial / preview.
-We ship RHEL-family only initially — AlmaLinux 9, Rocky 9, and RHEL 9.
+We ship RHEL-family only — EL8 and EL9 (AlmaLinux, Rocky, RHEL, CloudLinux).

 - • WHM plugin UI.
 Config still lives in

 modpagespeed.confand per-vhost includes.
-A WHM plugin for point-and-click config is a question we revisit once the install base passes ~50 servers.
+There's no WHM plugin for point-and-click config yet.

 The module is built against EA4's Apache ABI (Module Magic Number 20120211), which cPanel has held stable across the entire Apache 2.4 series.
 Routine